-Drain one can of chickpeas, reserving the juice.
-You might want to save this juice for another recipe so don’t just pour it out.
-Apparently this magical elixir is taking the vegan world by storm and even has its own name – aquafaba.
+Drain two cans of chickpeas and save the juice.
+We’ll need some for the recipe and you might want to save the rest for another, so don’t just pour it out.
+Apparently, this magical elixir is taking the vegan world by storm and even has its own name – aquafaba.

 Aquafaba is being used as the perfect egg replacer and whips up the prettiest meringues you’ve ever seen.
 Who knew this liquid we’ve all been dumping down the drain could be used to make everything from incredibly chewy brownies, pies, even mayonnaise?
 Weird huh?

+Then add your chickpeas and continue blending.
+It might take several minutes to get a smooth, fluffy, hummus, but it will eventually get there.
 If you need more liquid, add 1 Tablespoon at a time of the reserved bean juice to get the consistency you like.
-I used about 4 Tablespoons and mine came out perfect.

 That’s it – seriously.